GonzalezMan4011/RickRollMyLinux/README.md

-# RickRoll_KDE_Linux
+# RickRollMyLinux
-This is a application that does the bare minimum, this is a application that will rick-roll you everytime you open the app.
-This is the Linux version of the app that utilizes the Qt framework to function.
+A test app that will rick-roll you everytime you run the app on a Linux device.
+That's it.
+Qt is required.